-In 2013, because the Commission had no funds from which to provide these reimbursements, the General Assembly passed Act 89, which allocated \$5 million to the Commission, each fiscal year, to reimburse municipalities for municipal police training.
-Although reimbursement under this funding source is limited to expenses which are consistent with Article VIII, § 11 of the Pennsylvania Constitution, in fiscal year 2017, these funds were exhausted.
+In 2013, because the Commission had no funds from which to provide these reimbursements, the General Assembly passed Act 89, which allocated five million dollars of funding to the Commission, each fiscal year, to reimburse municipalities for municipal police training.
+Although reimbursement under this funding source is limited to expenses which are consistent with Article VIII, § 11 of the Pennsylvania Constitution, in fiscal year 2018 these funds were exhausted.

-A conservative estimate, based only on attendance of basic and mandatory inservice training, and reimbursing only tuition and salary expenses, places the total amount of expenses which could have been reimbursed in fiscal year 2017 at more than \$11.6 million, of which the Commission reimbursed \$5 million.
-The excess expenses, along with the cost of living and travel expenses, was absorbed by municipalities.
+Based on the regulations, MPOETC would be able to reimburse municipalities for approximately \$12 million of annual training expenses if the funds were available.
+The excess expenses, along with the cost of living and travel expenses, is absorbed by municipalities.
 Municipalities also bear additional costs of complying with annual training requirements which are estimated to include \$1 million to purchase ammunition for required firearms qualifications and \$200 thousand for CPR/AED/First Aid certification cards.
 Based on the gap between reimbursable expenses and available funds, additional sources of funds should be identified to allow the Commission to comply with the statutory requirements of the Municipal Police Training Act.